Praqma/GodotDevOps/docs/BlogPost.md

 ### GitHub Actions <a name="github-actions"></a>

-With GitHub Actions you define your workflows in dedicated configuration files.
+With GitHub Actions you define workflows in dedicated configuration files.
-These workflows consist of an event they trigger on, an environment they run in and the steps they execute.
+A workflows consists of an event that triggers it, an environment it runs in and steps it executes.
-An example workflow would be: "When a Pull Request gets a new change, spin up a Ubuntu environment with Godot and run my GUT tests."
+An example workflow could be: "When a Pull Request gets a new change, spin up a Ubuntu environment with Godot and run my unit tests."

 It took us a while to get used to the concepts and syntax.
-Once we did, we set up two workflows: one for building and testing, another for publishing a release.
+Once we did, we set up two workflows: one for building and testing, another for publishing releases.
-Getting it all working proved frustrating at times, but it was well worth it.
+Getting it all working proved frustrating at times, but it was well worth it:

-We've really come to appreciate always having up-to-date clients available.
+- We've really come to appreciate always having up-to-date clients available.
-The tests prevented us from merging in botched commits.
+- The tests prevented us from merging in botched branches multiple times.
-Releasing was hassle-free.
+- Creating releases was hassle-free.

 It was just very pleasant having all this automated.
 We'll go over our workflows below, hopefully you can draw some inspiration from them.

 **Resources:**